-Natural surveillance on the front of the houses is promoted by the positioning of large windows to the living spaces.
+Natural surveillance to the front of the houses is promoted by the positioning of large windows to the living spaces.
+Together with the house type mix, all the communal open space areas within the scheme are overlooked and blind spots avoided.

-From the main road, due to the slope of the land away from view the new houses will be obscured and have very little impact on their surroundings.
+From the main road, due to the slope of the land away from Swallow House Lane and the fact that 75 % of the new structures will be single storey, the new houses will be essentially obscured and have very little impact on the existing views and surroundings.